Today: 9:00 AM - 6:00 PM

 OUR MISSION: Through joyful learning and discovery, The DoSeum grows minds, connects families, and transforms communities.

 OUR VISION: As a premier educational resource, we develop innovative thinkers capable of meeting the challenges of the 21st century.

 Q. What are The DoSeum’s camp goals?

-A. The goals of our summer programs are to promote joyful learning as it relates to content (STEM, Arts, Literacy) and social-emotional development.
+A. The goals of our camp programs are to promote joyful learning as it relates to content (STEM, Arts, Literacy) and social-emotional development.
 Through positive learning experience, we hope to spark new interests and skills and positive attitudes for our learners.